GeoWang18/Changzhen/project.md

 This platform integrates various data from economy, population and religion to provide tools for researchers.

 ![](https://github.com/SmartWang18/Changzhen/blob/master/img/ChristianityBuddhism.png)
-The number of Christianity and Buddhism sites in Mainland China, 2004
+$$The number of Christianity and Buddhism sites in Mainland China, 2004$$

 ![](https://github.com/SmartWang18/Changzhen/blob/master/img/GlobalMoranI.png)
 whether Christianity affected Buddhism or not